RaduHaulica/nodejs-jwt-authentication/README.md

 Uses [MongoDB Atlas](https://cloud.mongodb.com/) (cloud database) - connection string in `.env` file.

+### How it works

+You get a JWT when you login.
+Attach it to the header(`auth-token`) when making requests and decode it server side to map requests to a specific user.

 ### Structure

 `index.js` - server, DB connection - uses *express*, *mongoose*, *dotenv*